Alexandria Ocasio-Cortez’s Takedown Of Lindsey Graham’s Hypocrisy On Impeachment Standards Is Epic

 Alexandria Ocasio-Cortez has not yet started serving on the Congress, but she is already making some senior Republicans very uncomfortable with her outspoken views.
-The youngest woman to serve Congress is a favorite among Democrats precisely because she does not mince words, and on Friday, she blasted Republican senator Lindsey Graham for what she implied were double-standards when it came to impeachment standards.
+The youngest woman to serve Congress is a favorite among Democrats precisely because she does not mince words, and on Friday, she blasted Republican senator Lindsey Graham for what she implied were double-standards when it came to appropriate grounds for impeachment.

-Graham, a vocal supporter of Trump, denounced his critics during an appearance on Fox News on Friday, saying Trump’s critics were putting him “under siege” every day.
-Arguing that Trump cannot be impeached for “lying about sex”, Graham maintained that it his actions — and not his words — which count.
+Graham, a vocal supporter of Trump, denounced his critics during an appearance on Fox News on Friday, saying those who support Trump were putting him “under siege” every day.
+Arguing that Trump cannot be impeached for “lying about sex”, Graham maintained that it is his actions — and not his words — which count.

 He argued that he had voted against Clinton’s article of impeachment even after he had lied about his affair with then-White House staffer Monica Lewinsky.